Carbon Neutral, Carbon Negative, and Net Zero: what's the difference?

 Scope 2 – emissions from purchased energy (e.g. emissions generated to produce your office electricity).

-Scope 3 – all other emissions from sources not directly owned or controlled (e.g. employees commuting to work or travelling for business purposes, or emissions from your suppliers).
+Scope 3 – all other emissions from sources not directly owned or controlled (e.g. employees commuting to work or travelling for business, or emissions from your suppliers).
+Under ISO 14068-1, material Scope 3 categories must be included in a Carbon Neutral claim – not just for Net Zero.

 Carbon Neutrality - no longer just carbon

-While CO2 is the largest contributor towards climate change, other GHGs have an effect on warming too: for example, methane and nitrous oxide which are more potent in their warming potential than CO2 on a like-for-like basis, though less abundant.
-A carbon footprint measured in accordance with the GHG Protocol (the gold standard for carbon accounting), takes into account warming from 7 greenhouse gases in a measure called CO2 equivalent.
+While CO2 is the largest contributor towards climate change, other GHGs have an effect on warming too: for example, methane and nitrous oxide, which are more potent in their warming potential than CO2 on a like-for-like basis, though less abundant.
+A carbon footprint measured in accordance with the GHG Protocol – the gold standard for carbon accounting – takes into account warming from 7 greenhouse gases expressed as a single CO2 equivalent figure.

 Strictly speaking, Carbon Neutrality refers to offsetting carbon alone, whilst Net Zero encompasses all GHGs as required by the GHG Protocol.
 However, in practice most Carbon Neutral accreditation schemes (including Seedling’s) require businesses to offset all GHGs.
-This is in line with PAS 2060, a Carbon Neutrality Standard developed by the British Standards Institute.
+This is in line with ISO 14068-1, a Carbon Neutrality Standard developed to replace the British Standards Institute's PAS 2060.

 Summary: the best of both worlds

-Carbon Neutral or Net Zero – which, ultimately, is best for your business?
-At Seedling, we believe that this is a false choice: both are critical and, in fact, complementary.
+Carbon Neutral, Carbon Negative or Net Zero – which, ultimately, is best for your business?
+At Seedling, we believe that this is a false choice: the three are complementary, not competing.

-Therefore, the optimal sustainability strategy marries the two.
-It combines material ongoing investment in climate action (Carbon Neutrality, year after year) with a genuine, long-term commitment to emission reduction (SBTi-aligned Net Zero).
+Therefore, the optimal sustainability strategy marries all three.
+It combines material ongoing investment in climate action (Carbon Neutrality, year after year) with a genuine, long-term commitment to emission reduction (SBTi-aligned Net Zero) – and, where possible, goes beyond neutral to actively remove more than you emit.

 Seedling is designed to make it easy for any business to adopt this strategy.
-Get in touch at hello@seedling.earth to find out more.
+Get in touch to find out more.